Magnetic response of twisted bilayer graphene: Magnetic response quantities

-This section discusses applications of the regularized trace expansions derived in the previous section, cf. Theorems \ref{thm: chiral trace} and \ref{thm: anti-chiral trace} as well as Proposition \ref{prop: differentiability}.
-They form the rigorous foundation of our analysis in this section and we shall focus on qualitative features rather here, instead.
-We study magnetic response quantities by thoroughly analyzing the following cases: \begin{itemize} \item The free or non-interacting case, corresponds to two non-interacting sheets of graphene modeled by the direct sum of two magnetic Dirac operators, see also \cite{BZ19,BHJZ21} for similar results in a quantum graph model and \cite{sgb} for a thorough analysis of the magnetic Dirac operator, directly. \item The chiral case, which corresponds to pure AB/BA interaction. \item The anti-chiral case, which corresponds to pure AA'/BB' interaction. \end{itemize} For our analysis of the de Haas-van Alphen effect, we shall employ a cut-off function $\eta_N \in C_c^{\infty}(\RR)$ that is one on the interval $[0,\sqrt{2BN}]$ and smoothly decays to zero outside of that interval, enclosing precisely $N+1$ Landau levels and $\eta_N^{\operatorname{sym}}$ which is equal to one on $[-\sqrt{2BN},\sqrt{2BN}].$ The choice of cut-off function mainly plays the role of a reference frame.
+We study magnetic response quantities by thoroughly analyzing the following cases: \begin{itemize} \item The free or non-interacting case, corresponds to two non-interacting sheets of graphene modeled by the direct sum of two magnetic Dirac operators, see also \cite{BZ19,BHJZ21} for similar results in a quantum graph model and \cite{SGB04} for a thorough analysis of the magnetic Dirac operator, directly. \item The chiral case, which corresponds to pure AB/BA interaction. \item The anti-chiral case, which corresponds to pure $AA^{\prime}$/$BB^{\prime}$ interaction. \end{itemize} For our analysis of the de Haas-van Alphen effect, we shall employ a cut-off function $\eta_N \in C_c^{\infty}(\RR)$ that is one on the interval $[0,\sqrt{2BN}]$ and smoothly decays to zero outside of that interval, enclosing precisely $N+1$ Landau levels and $\eta_N^{\operatorname{sym}}$ which is equal to one on $[-\sqrt{2BN},\sqrt{2BN}].$ The choice of cut-off function mainly plays the role of a reference frame.
 In particular, for the study of magnetic oscillations it seems more natural to consider $\eta_N$ instead of $\eta_N^{\operatorname{sym}}$ as the former cut-off function singles out the effect of individual Landau levels moving past a fixed chemical potential $\mu.$ We shall employ the leading order terms for the regularized trace in this section, as specified in Theorems \ref{thm: chiral trace} and \ref{thm: anti-chiral trace} and Proposition \ref{prop: differentiability}.
-For this reason, we write functionals $\rho(f),$ where $f \in C^{\infty}(\RR),$ as $\rho(f) \sim g,$ to indicate that $g$ are the first terms in the asymptotic expansion of $\rho(f)$ and analogously for derivaives of $\rho(f)$ with respect to the magnetic field.
+For this reason, we write functionals $\rho(f),$ where $f \in C^{\infty}(\RR),$ as $\rho(f) \sim g,$ to indicate that $g$ are the first terms in the asymptotic expansion of $\rho(f)$ and analogously for derivatives of $\rho(f)$ with respect to the magnetic field.